DSC kicks off Tree of Hope Campaign

 CHAMPAIGN, Ill.
-(WCIA) — The Discover Self Community (DSC) just kicked off its annual Tree of Hope Campaign on Tuesday afternoon at CityView Events & Meeting Center.
+(WCIA) — The Developmental Services Center (DSC) just kicked off its annual Tree of Hope Campaign on Tuesday afternoon at CityView Events & Meeting Center.

 According to officials, this is DSC’s largest fundraiser campaign for this year.
 The fundraising goal is $185,000.
 People can donate to this from Tuesday to January 31, 2022.
 Every gift received within this time helps light the Tree of Hope on the corner of Prospect Avenue and Marketview Drive.